axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

     </td>
    </tr>
   </table>
- <p>It seems that Fiat House was good at absorbing all that got in its way.</p>
+ <p>It wa obvious that Fiat House was good at absorbing all that got in its way.</p>
  <p>An eagle flew and the times changed.</p>

 <h1>Things Changed</h1>